irlbunny/EditorEX/README.md

 ---

-A Beat Saber plugin that **EX**tends the official 3D beatmap editor, to make it's functionality more in-line with community editors, like ChroMapper.
+A Beat Saber plugin that **EX**tends the official 3D beatmap editor, to make it's functionality more akin to well-known community editors, such as ChroMapper or MMA2.

 ## Configuration
 A detailed wiki regarding configuration variables can be found [here](https://github.com/ItsKaitlyn03/EditorEX/wiki/Configuration).